-The Corps' South Atlantic Division Regulation SADR 1130-2-16 (31 May 2010) and Mobile District Draft Standard Operating Procedure (SOP) 1130-2-9 (February 2005) were developed to address lake regulation and coordination for fish management purposes.
-The SOP specifically applies to the Allatoona Dam and Lake Project in the ACT Basin and addresses procedures necessary to gather and disseminate water temperature data and manage lake levels during the annual fish spawning period between March and May, primarily

-- 1 targeted at largemouth bass.
-The major goal of the operation is to not lower the lake level more - than six inches in elevation during the reproduction period to prevent stranding or exposing fish eggs.
+The Corps' South Atlantic Division Regulation SADR PDS-O-1 (31 May 2010) and Mobile District Draft Standard Operating Procedure (SOP) 1130-2-9 (February 2005) were developed to address lake regulation and coordination for fish management purposes.
+The Division Regulation specifically applies to the Allatoona Dam and Lake Project in the ACT Basin and addresses procedures necessary to gather and disseminate water temperature data and manage lake levels during the annual fish spawning period between March and May, primarily targeted at largemouth bass.
+The major goal of the operation is to not lower the lake level more than six inches in elevation during the reproduction period to prevent stranding or exposing fish eggs.

-Continuous minimum flow requirements of 240 cfs below Allatoona Dam and the seasonal varying minimum flow release from Carters Reregulation Dam support fish and wildlife conservation downstream of the projects, particularly during periods of extremely dry weather.
-APC's flow target of 4,640 cfs at Montgomery, Alabama (at the headwaters of the R.E.
-"Bob" Woodruff Lake), while principally intended to support downstream navigation and water quality needs, also provides sustained flows for fish and wildlife conservation.
+Continuous minimum flow requirements of 240 cfs below Allatoona Dam and the seasonal varying minimum flow release from Carters Reregulation Dam support fish and wildlife downstream of the projects, particularly during periods of extremely dry weather.
+APC's flow target of 4,640 cfs (minimum 7-day average from Jordan, Bouldin, and Thurlow Projects), while principally intended to support downstream navigation and water quality needs, also provides sustained flows for fish and wildlife.

-10 While each of the remaining Corps reservoirs in the ACT Basin (R.E.
-"Bob" Woodruff, William "Bill" Dannelly, and Claiborne Lakes) conduct natural resource management activities to 11 12 improve fishery conditions, they do not have specific water management procedures directed at fish and wildlife conservation.
+While each of the remaining Corps reservoirs in the ACT Basin (R.E.
+"Bob" Woodruff, William "Bill" Dannelly, and Claiborne Lakes) conduct natural resource management activities to improve fishery conditions, they do not have specific water management procedures directed at fish and wildlife.
 The impoundments support a healthy sport fishery.
-The pools 13 are maintained at fairly constant levels, except during floods when high inflows cause reservoir 14 15 levels to rise.
+The pools are maintained at fairly constant levels, except during floods when high inflows cause reservoir levels to rise.
 The relatively stable pool during the spring spawning season is beneficial to the production of crappie, largemouth and smallmouth bass, shellcracker, warmouth, and sunfishes.
-16 17 However, because of the regulation of the project for navigation and hydropower, it might not be possible to maintain the optimum conditions for fish spawning that can be accomplished at other 18 19 projects.
+However, because of the regulation of the project for navigation and hydropower, it might not be possible to maintain the optimum conditions for fish spawning that can be accomplished at other projects.

 b.
 Fish Passage.
-If flow conditions allow from March through May, the Corps can operate 20 the locks on the Alabama River to facilitate downstream to upstream passage of Alabama shad 21 and other migratory species.
+If flow conditions allow from March through May, the Corps can operate the locks on the Alabama River to facilitate downstream to upstream passage of migratory fish species.
 There can be slight differences in the locking technique each year.
-22 23 However, in general two fish locking cycles are performed each day between 8 a.m. and 4 p.m.
-24 - one in the morning and one in the afternoon.
-The operation consists of opening the lower lock gates and getting fish into the lock in one of three ways; transporting them into the lock by boat, 25 using attraction flows to entice the fish into the lock, or leaving the lower gate open for a period 26 27 before a lockage and allowing the fish to move in without an attraction flow.
-Once the fish are in 28 the lock (or assumed to be in the lock), the downstream doors are closed.
-The lock is filled to 29 the lake elevation, and the upper gates are opened.
-Studies are ongoing to determine the most appropriate technique and timing for the locks, but the number of lock cycles per day will not 30 31 change.
+However, in general two fish locking cycles are performed each day between 8 a.m. and 4 p.m. - one in the morning and one in the afternoon.
+The operation consists of opening the lower lock gates and getting fish into the lock in one of three ways; transporting them into the lock by boat, using attraction flows to entice the fish into the lock, or leaving the lower gate open for a period before a lockage and allowing the fish to move in without an attraction flow.
+Once the fish are in the lock (or assumed to be in the lock), the downstream doors are closed.
+The lock is filled to the lake elevation, and the upper gates are opened.
+Studies are ongoing to determine the most appropriate technique and timing for the locks, but the number of lock cycles per day will not change.